martaholda/Portfolio/README.md

 # Portfolio

 # About me
 My name is Marta Hołda.
 I am master of pharmacy.
-Working in pharmacy didn't satisfy me enough, so I started to learning something new.
-I was always interested in software testing, so I choose this.
+Working in pharmacy didn't get me enough fulfillment, so I started to learn something new.
+I was always interested in working with software, so I choose software testing.
 My goal is to expand my testing knowledge and technical skills.

 # Tools
 * [TestLink](https://testlink.org/) - creating test cases